by anthony on 03/03/11 at 11:03 pm

 Sub-section labels are also needed if you have a lot of textboxes.
 For example, the user’s shipping information will often contain their contact information and address information.
 Grouping and labeling the contact textboxes as one sub-section and the address textboxes as another will help users distinguish their contact information from their address information after they fill out the form.

 Most error messages on forms either tell users that they’ve left a textbox blank or they’ve entered invalid information.
-With forms labels inside textboxes, these generic error messages aren’t enough.
+With form labels inside textboxes, these generic error messages aren’t enough.
 When a users fills in a textbox and they get an error message saying that the information they’ve entered is invalid, it doesn’t help them much because they can’t see the textbox label.
-As a result, it makes it harder for users to correct the textbox because they don’t know what the information in the textbox applies to.
-That’s why you should have an error message that specifies the entered information for each textbox.
-Simply saying a textbox is invalid won’t help users recognize the textbox information, and it won’t help them correct it.
-You’ll have to customize each error message to each textbox.
-When you do, users will be able to correct each textbox without needing to see the label.
+As a result, it makes it harder for them to correct the textbox because they don’t know what the information in the textbox applies to.

 Another challenge to putting labels inside textboxes is the visual feedback the user gets.
 Users should get visual feedback when they select and type in a textbox.
 They should also get visual feedback when they delete information and deselect a textbox.
 When your textboxes do this correctly, users will be able to fill out your form without a problem.